Deadline: 11:59 PM, September 17, 2021 – CLOSED. Thank you to all who applied!

-The Southwest National Pediatric Device Innovation Consortium (SWPDC) and the American Academy of Pediatrics Section on Advances in Therapeutics and Technology (AAP SOATT) are pleased to offer an annual SWPDC and AAP SOATT Pediatric Device Prize.
+The Southwest National Pediatric Device Innovation Consortium (SWPDC) and the American Academy of Pediatrics Section on Advances in Therapeutics and Technology (AAP SOATT) are pleased to offer another funding opportunity this Fall 2021 as the SWPDC and AAP SOATT Pediatric Device Prizes.

 A great need currently exists for medical devices designed specifically for children, which is most likely a result of economic, clinical, and regulatory challenges, as well as a lack of established mechanisms for joining pediatric device ideas with qualified individuals/programs and industry partners to create innovative and needed pediatric devices.